chriskrycho/v4.chriskrycho.com/content/tech/scales-of-feedback-time-in-software-development.md

     There are rough order-of-magnitude differences between the feedback times for build-time errors, automated tests, manual testing, CI, staging, and production.
 This is useful when thinking about tradeoffs of where you want to catch certain failure classes.
 ---

 <i class=editorial>**[Assumed Audience]:** fans of compiled languages with expressive type systems.
-(I’m not trying to persuade fans of dynamic languages they should use a compiler here; I’m trying to surface something that often goes unstated in discussions within fans of compiled languages with expressive type systems.)</i>
+(I’m not trying to persuade fans of dynamic languages they should use a compiler here; I’m trying to surface something that often goes unstated in discussions among fans of compiled languages with expressive type systems.)</i>

 [Assumed Audience]: http://www.chriskrycho.com/2018/assumed-audiences.html